best chest workout

 With the hands being fixed on a barbell, dip station or the floor through most common chest exercises and workouts, you are not able to take your shoulder through the full horizontal adduction over the midline of the chest that it is capable of.

 The solution to this problem is to not throw the popular mass building chest exercises out of your training plans, but to pair them as drop sets with exercises that do emphasize adduction across midline of the chest.
-Before I show you how to do this, I’d like to begin with some anatomy of this major muscle group as we always do in our Perfect Workouts.
+Before I show you how to build more chest definition, I’d like to begin with some anatomy of this major muscle group as we always do, to show you the primary muscles we’ll be targeting with these exercises.

 THE 3 PARTS OF THE PECTORAL MUSCLE

-You can see when we activate the chest that different parts of the pectoralis major fibers run in different directions.
+You can see when we activate the chest that different parts of the pectoralis major fibers (biggest chest muscle) run in different directions.

 This is because they originate from different places on the clavicle and sternum.